ADN vs. BSN: Your Guide to Help You Decide on a Nursing Degree

 However, nurses with their BSN are sometimes tasked with a greater variety of duties than nurses with their ADN.
 The BSN also can open doors for leadership and management positions.
 Some nursing specialties, like public health, nurse education and nurse research also require a BSN.

 When it comes to the earnings of nurses with their ADN vs. BSN, the difference is not always significant.
 BSNs in some circumstances earn more, but salary shouldn’t be the main motivator for the degree.
-In 2015, registered nurses earned a median annual salary of $67,490 — though salaries can vary by specialty, state and employer.
+The Bureau of Labor Statistics reports registered nurses earned a median annual salary of $70,000 in 2017 — though salaries can vary by specialty, state and employer.

 As for job prospects, aspiring nurses with their BSN tend to have more jobs to choose from.
 We used real-time job analysis software from Burning-Glass.com to examine more than 1.3 million nursing jobs posted over the past year.2 We found that RNs with an associate degree only qualified for 53 percent of those jobs, while RNs with a BSN qualified for 82 percent of the jobs.